 I will be on hand if you need any support or guidance but please remember that your form tutor is you first point of contact, so speak to them if you are at all concerned about anything.

-As you are now in Year 9 your student support contact will no longer be Mrs Arthur, it will be Mrs Land.
-She will be dropping into form time or an assembly to introduce herself to you all.
-You can find Mrs Land's office in the entrance to A Block.
+As you are now in Year 11 your student support contact will continue to be Mrs Land where she can be found in the entrance to A Block.

 Mrs C Land - Student Support KS4